Back to the home page

 - 3. Improve writing to external media

-- 4. Want more tips?
+- 6. Want more tips?

-Improve usage of the system memory (RAM)
+Improve performance by tweaking the system memory (RAM)

 1.1.
 You'll often achieve a considerable speed gain by turning on zswap.
 This is especially so on older machines, but on modern machines there will also be a speed gain, even though it'll be smaller.
 It's therefore advisable to turn it on in all cases.
 Below, I'll explain how to do that.A.
 First some background information: